stephendwalley/todo-list/README.md

     function can be run to get current project and call displayProject(currentProject);

  - fix undefined display when no todo info; fix todo display to show titles of each topic; and css to make input boxes match website style
+ - Organise todo items by date due using date-fns